 Global identities: Embedding the Middle East and the North Africa Region in the Wider World

-Contributed by Gülşah Dark, the research paper was published as part in MENARA Project
+Contributed by Gülşah Dark, the research paper was published within the MENARA Project

 This paper outlines the ways in which the Middle East and North Africa (MENA) region has been embedded in global identity processes and structures in the post-2011 period.
 It assesses MENA social and political developments in relation to global ideational and identity factors.
 It shows, global or universalist identity perceptions, in the form of support for human rights and democratic values, also influence the MENA region.